DarkMagic06/Git-Workshop/README.md

 # Git-Workshop
-A test repository for ACM AUTh's Git Workshop
+A test repository for ACM AUTh's Git Workshop xdd